Gardener cultivates the soil

 Manor house Upton Grey

-What can’t we propose again today?
+What more can we learn from Gertrude Jekyll?
+And what can’t we propose again today?

 One of the important teachings, however, is to put an odd number of neighboring specimens per species, not just one per species, so that you have a nice view of flowers of that type.